 Run-ability tests included rating the strollers for their handlebar shape and adjustability, their rolling resistance, and how well they tracked and whether or not they offered adjustable tracking.
-We took all of the strollers running with multiple testers on different surfaces including sidewalks and dirt hiking trails.
+We took all of the strollers running with multiple testers on different surfaces, including sidewalks and dirt hiking trails.
 We assessed how difficult it is to push them and whether or not they are easy to run with or a wrestling nightmare.

 Ease of Use

-For harnesses, we assessed how easy they were to get on and adjust, and how difficult it is to get a proper fit for smaller babies.
-We think if a harness is hard to use then parents might neglect using it if it is too easy children might be able to "get out of it" when parents aren't looking.
+For harnesses, we assessed how easy they were to get on and adjust and how difficult it is to get a proper fit for smaller babies.
+We think if a harness is hard to use, then parents might neglect using it if it is too easy children might be able to "get out of it" when parents aren't looking.
 Products earned more points if they were easy to adjust and use.

 We used a stopwatch for timing how long it took to get the products out of the box and ready to run using the instructions provided in the box.
 Products earned more points for taking less time, having easy to read manuals, no tool assembly, and useful photos or illustrations.
-They lost points for clumped together multi-language instructions that take longer to read, photos or steps that are not necessary for assembly, and hard to follow or unclear instructions.
-The easiest products have clear text, nice pictures, and the majority of the product already assembled.
+They lost points for clumped together multi-language instructions that take longer to read, pictures or steps that are not necessary for assembly, and hard to follow or unclear instructions.
+The easiest products have clear text, nice images, and the majority of the product already assembled.

 All of the strollers were put through a series of tests on different surfaces and multiple environments to determine their maneuverability and stability when used for their intended purposes.
 We jogged with them two-handed and one-handed, over flat hard surfaces, across the grass, dirt, and gravel, and up and down stairs and curbs, to determine which products were up to the challenge.
 The important part of being a jogging product is the ability to move well in tight spaces and various terrains at speed.
-Navigating on hard surfaces is a must, moving at speed is just as important.
-While these products were designed to be stable when running, it is also useful if they can move in tighter places without bumping into obstacles.
+Navigating on hard surfaces is a must; moving at speed is just as important.
+While these products are designed to be stable when running, it is also useful if they can move in tighter places without bumping into obstacles.
 We scored each stroller against each other based on which did the best moving through our obstacle course and real-life scenarios.
-The strollers that were easy to turn earned higher marks, the fixed wheel options that required less tipping or were shorter in length scored better than those that were hard to tip or knocked into things when turning.
+The strollers that were easy to turn earned higher marks, the fixed wheel options that required less tipping, or were shorter in length scored better than those that were hard to tip or knocked into things when turning.

 Weight and Folded Size

 For weight and folded size, we measured each product instead of relying on manufacturer specs.
 We wanted to ensure that all the products were rated by using the same scale for weight and the same measuring methods.
-The strollers were weighed fully assembled with all their parts, and measured with the same device by the same person.
+The strollers are weighed fully assembled with all their parts, and measured with the same device by the same person.
 The values were then compared to each other and ranked.
-The smaller, lighter joggers earned more points in this metric, though the overall scores were weighted less in the overall scoring than in other stroller categories like umbrella products.
+The smaller, lighter joggers earned more points in this metric, though the overall scores were weighted less in the overall scoring than in different stroller categories like umbrella products.